jimmikedave/jimmikedave.github.io/README.md

 # jimmikedave.github.io

-Hello!
-My name is Jim-Michael David, and welcome to my portfolio site.
-This site showcases the projects I've worked on through my time as a TreeHouse student, personal projects, and my personal bio.
+Hello and welcome to my portfolio.
+My name is Jim-Michael David, and I am a Full Stack Developer.This site showcases the applications I have built in my time as a developer.
+These projects include a Full Stack Student Course Registry, an Object Oriented Typing Game, a Spotify Application, and a Photo Gallery.
+I look forward to meeting you.